jonishaj/kwk-git-1/hello.md

-# I am learning how to use Git!
+# I am still...
+STILL... learning how to use Git!